 19. The Guild of Food Writers

-Here’s a logo that definitely makes clever use of negative space.
+Here’s a modern logo that definitely makes clever use of negative space.
 The pen nib teams up with the spoon to communicate the purpose of the Guild in a clever way.

 20. French Toast